race-engineering-center/rec-user-manual/docs/analyzer/laps.md

 you want to use another lap as a base lap for delta calculation, right mouse click on a corresponding item in the lap tree and select "Set as reference lap".
 Note that reference lap is shown bold in a lap tree.

-To go back to using your fastest lap as reference, right mouse click on a corresponding item in the lap tree and select "Unset reference lap".
+To go back to using your fastest lap as reference, right mouse click on any item in the  lap tree and select "Unset reference lap".

 ## Always show